FroztySeven/BetterDiscord/Addons for Beard Material Theme/HorizontalServerlist/README.md

 # Horizontal Serverlist Plugin Addons
-Here is a collection of my own creations to be used together with the Horizontal Serverlist Plugin Check out [square's Github page](https://github.com/Inve1951).
+Here is a collection of my own creations to be used together with the **Horizontal Serverlist Plugin** *made by square

+Check out [square's Github page](https://github.com/Inve1951).